jimidorcas/Security-Awareness-Campaign/phishing-awareness-hr-marketing/quick-quiz.md

-# 📝 Quick Quiz – Phishing Awareness (HR & Marketing)
+# 📝 Quick Quiz – Phishing Awareness

 Test your phishing awareness!
 Answer these 5 quick questions.
 (Answers at the bottom — no peeking 😉)